bizzara/ChatGPT/README.md

 ## Technologies Used

-The Chat GPT Clone app utilizes the following technologies:
+MedGPT utilizes the following technologies:

 -   **React Native**: A framework for building native apps using React.
 -   **Expo**: A framework and platform for universal React applications.